Dog Lifestyle7 min read

 Prevention strategies:

-• Walk on grass, dirt, or shaded paths whenever possible
+• Walk on grass or dirt whenever possible

-• Consider Musher's Secret Paw Wax for a protective barrier on paw pads
+• Consider Musher's Secret Paw Wax for a protective barrier (I've used it for four years now)

 10. Keep Your Home Cool

-• If you do not have air conditioning, use fans combined with a cooling mat
+• If you don't have AC, combine a floor fan with a cooling mat

 11. Know the Signs of Heatstroke

 Heatstroke is a life-threatening emergency.
-Recognizing the early signs can save your dog's life.
+Recognizing early signs saves lives.
+I've seen this go wrong too many times.

 Early warning signs: